 AURELIO ASIAIN is a well-known Mexican poet, editor and translator who arrived to Japan as a diplomat, decided to stay in Japan and moved to Kansai.
 (He wrote the last poem above, by the way.)
 His most recent books are Luna en la hierba, a bilingual commented anthology of classical waka and ¿Has visto al viento?, poetry.
 He is also a published photographer: aurelioasiain.blogspot.com

-RICHARD STEINER is a successful printmaker and teacher, as well as the founder/president of KIWA, the Kyoto International Woodprint Association.
-Next competition, the 6th, will be March, 2011, Kyoto City Museum. www.richard-steiner.net, www.kiwa.net
+Artwork by Richard Steiner.
+Richard is a successful printmaker and teacher, as well as the founder/president of KIWA, the Kyoto International Woodprint Association. www.richard-steiner.net, www.kiwa.net